 ICBC's insurance rates are under significant external pressure from the rising number and cost of claims, particularly injury claims.

 Any proposed changes to Basic insurance rates must be approved by our regulator, the B.C.
 Utilities Commission (BCUC).
 On December 14, 2018, ICBC submitted an application to the BCUC for a Basic rate increase of 6.3 per cent.
-On January 2, 2019, the BCUC approved ICBC’s request on an interim basis for all new and renewal policies effective April 1, 2019.
-A final decision will be rendered once the regulatory process is complete, at which time BCUC will determine how any difference between the approved interim rate and the permanent rate, including interest (if any), will be refunded or collected.
+On August 19, 2019, ICBC received approval from the BCUC on the application for a 6.3 per cent increase to Basic insurance rates.
+This increase was first approved on an interim basis and went into effect April 1, 2019.

 Changing auto insurance in B.C.